RitikUpmanyu/KBC/readme.md

 KBCnew is the main file.

-muhead.c and ques.txt should be in the same directory for kbcnew.c to work
+formatting.c and ques.txt should be in the same directory for kbcnew.c to work